Oriental Beauty50% off 150g packs!

 For an interesting variation on this tea, see the sister tea – Black Oriental Beauty – a fully oxidised version of the oolong.

-The leaf quantity, infusion time and temperature can be adapted to suit personal preference.
+As always, adapt the leaf quantity, infusion time and temperature to suit personal preference.

 This is lovely to drink throughout the day and is especially good with cake!